jlevy/og-equity-compensation/README.md

 ## Offers and Negotiations

-Before accepting an offer, it’s important to negotiate firmly and fairly.
+Before accepting an offer, you’ll want to negotiate firmly and fairly.
-You’re planning to devote a lot of your time and life to any full-time role, and it’s worth making sure it’s a good investment of that time.
+You’re planning to devote a lot of your time and sanity to any full-time role;

-☝️ A few people are inexperienced, uncertain, or so anxious about negotiations they avoid them as much as they can, sometimes just accepting an offer with little discussion.
+help yourself make sure that this is what you want.

+☝️ This might be one of your first jobs, but it’s normal to still be anxious about negotiations even if you’re going through this for the tenth time.
-It can indeed be stressful to discuss offers.
+It can be uncomfortable and stressful to ask for things that you need or want.
+Many people think engaging in negotiations could get the job offer revoked, so they’ll accept their offer with little or no discussion.
-However, even if you feel uncomfortable negotiating an offer with a potential employer, it may help to remember why it’s important to have these conversations:
+But remember that negotiations are the first experience you’ll have of working with your new team.
+If you’re nervous, it can help to remember why it’s important to have these
+conversations:

-- Negotiations are important to let you focus on what you actually want.
+- Negotiations ask you to focus on what you actually want.
   What is important to you—personal growth, career growth, impact, recognition, cash, ownership, teamwork?
   Not being clear with yourself on what things you prioritize is a recipe for